Crate Training 101: Creating A Safe Space

 5.2 Consistency and repetition

 Consistency is crucial in crate training.
-Consistently use the same verbal cue or command when it's time for your dog to enter the crate, such as “crate” or “kennel.”
+Consistently use the same verbal cue or command when it's time for your dog to enter the crate, such as “crate” or “.”
 Be consistent in your expectations and use positive reinforcement consistently when your dog follows the desired behavior.
 Repetition is also important in reinforcing the routine and training.
 By consistently repeating the schedule and training cues, your dog will learn and adapt more quickly.

 5.3 Incorporating crate time into daily routines